louismullie/temp-data/markdown_final/0c70a8db-eea3-deed-eaee-395bd6882e7d.md

 ### VA / DoD clinical practice guideline for the primary care management of asthma [^f25b5823].
 DoD/VA (2025).
 High credibility.

-VA/DoD asthma CPG — pharmacotherapy research priorities state that "future research should focus on comparative efficacy trials of head-to-head active medications versus placebo," and include studying the "efficacy and safety of long-term" inhaled corticosteroid/long-acting beta agonist (ICS/LABA) therapy in adults and children, clarifying how to escalate "from a low dose ICS/LABA through high dose ICS/LABA" and then add a long-acting muscarinic antagonist (LAMA) in uncontrolled asthma, evaluating ICS/LABA as "control/reliever therapy in the pediatric population," assessing addition of "vitamin D3" to an ICS regimen "compared to ICS alone" to reduce exacerbations, conducting studies that satisfy Food and Drug Administration (FDA) requirements for formal approval of "combination ICS and formoterol as a combined controller and reliever therapy," investigating ICS/rapid‑onset LABA combinations using agents "other than formoterol," and focusing on co-occurring conditions including gastroesophageal reflux disease (GERD) and obesity and the "safety of de-escalating GERD therapy."
+VA/DoD asthma CPG — pharmacotherapy research priorities state that "future research should focus on comparative efficacy trials of head-to-head active medications versus placebo", and include studying the "efficacy and safety of long-term" inhaled corticosteroid/long-acting beta agonist (ICS/LABA) therapy in adults and children, clarifying how to escalate "from a low dose ICS/LABA through high dose ICS/LABA" and then add a long-acting muscarinic antagonist (LAMA) in uncontrolled asthma, evaluating ICS/LABA as "control/reliever therapy in the pediatric population", assessing addition of "vitamin D3" to an ICS regimen "compared to ICS alone" to reduce exacerbations, conducting studies that satisfy Food and Drug Administration (FDA) requirements for formal approval of "combination ICS and formoterol as a combined controller and reliever therapy", investigating ICS/rapid‑onset LABA combinations using agents "other than formoterol", and focusing on co-occurring conditions including gastroesophageal reflux disease (GERD) and obesity and the "safety of de-escalating GERD therapy".

 ---